rvalenzuelar/rvalenzuelar.github.io/about.md

 layout: page
 title: About
 ---

-Hola,
+Hello,

-Soy Ingeniero en Recursos Naturales Renovables de la Universidad de Chile (2006) y PhD en Ciencias Atmosfericas y Oceanicas de la University of Colorado Boulder (2016).
-Actualmente me desempeno como profesor asistente en la Universidad de OHiggins en Rancagua, Chile.
+I'm Raúl, Renewable Natural Resources Engineer from Universidad de Chile (2007) and PhD in Atmospheric and Oceanic Sciences from University of Colorado Boulder (2016).
+Currently I'm Assistant Professor at Universidad de O'Higgins in Rancagua, Chile